eric-burel/data-fetching-patterns-in-react/README.md

 Note that when the user hovers and we download the JavaScript bundle, there will be some extra time for the browser to parse the JavaScript.
 Once that part of the work is done, we can get the user details by calling `/users/<id>/details` API.
 Eventually, we can use that data to render the content of the popup `UserDetailCard`.

+### When to Use It

+Splitting out extra bundles and loading them on demand is a viable strategy, but it's crucial to consider how you implement it.
+Requesting and processing an additional bundle can indeed save bandwidth and lets users only load what they need.
+However, this approach might also slow down the user experience in certain scenarios.
+For example, if a user hovers over a button that triggers a bundle load, it could take a few seconds to load, parse, and execute the JavaScript necessary for rendering.
+Even though this delay occurs only during the first interaction, it might not provide the ideal experience.

+To improve perceived performance, effectively using React Suspense to display a skeleton or another loading indicator can help make the loading process seem quicker.
+Additionally, if the separate bundle is not significantly large, integrating it into the main bundle could be a more straightforward and cost-effective approach.
+This way, when a user hovers over components like `UserBrief`, the response can be immediate, enhancing the user interaction without the need for separate loading steps.

 ### Lazy load in other frontend libraries

 Again, this pattern is widely adopted in other frontend libraries as well.
 For example, you can use `defineAsyncComponent` in Vue.js to achieve the samiliar result - only load a component when you need it to render: